BritishGeologicalSurvey/ASSET/README.md

 Executable of the ash-model-plotting package (https://github.com/BritishGeologicalSurvey/ash-model-plotting) that must be installed in the system.
 This program is called from post_processing.py, which in turn needs to be run after the ash-model-plotting Conda environment has been activated (see ash-model-plotting instructions)

 Improvements for the future:
-- check what control.py actually does when FOXI runs for 1 time step in manual mode and with ED specified and short simulation set to True
-- add flexible control for the TGSD (e.g. specify the TGSD name in input)
-- selection of one dispersion model only
 - implementation of NAME (reanalysis mode only unless usage of GFS data is implemented)
 - possibility to bypass REFIR and use all data from ESPs database and/or specify plume height and MER in input
 - reanalysis mode with ERA5 data